microsoft/MCW-Securing-Azure-IoT-solutions/Hands-on lab/HOL step-by step - Securing Azure IoT solutions.md

 5. For the **Mechanism**, select **TPM**.

-6. Enter your device Endorsement Key and Registration Id
+6. Enter your device Endorsement Key and Registration ID.

 7. For the **IoT Hub Device ID**, type **oilwells-d01**.